morteza/CogText/docs/colloquium2021/slides.md

 # Latent Space

 - Method 1: factorize the probability matrix of co-appearance
+  - goal: ??? remind them that what is the goal.
+Answer should be the figure we are showing afterwards.
+  - show the bavelier2019 as an example of what we want to do, but driven by data.
-- Method 2: topic modeling
+- [SKIP] Method 2: topic modeling

 ---